 ESS-transition: This type is defined as STA movement from a BSS in one ESS to a BSS in a different ESS.
 This case is supported only in the sense that the STA might move.
 Maintenance of upper-layer connections cannot be guaranteed by IEEE Std 802.11; in fact, disruption of service is likely to occur.

+ML-transition: This type is defined as described below.

+A non-AP MLD movement from being associated with one AP MLD in one ESS to be reassociated with another AP MLD within the same ESS.

+A non-AP MLD movement from being associated with one AP MLD in one ESS to become a non-AP STA that is reassociated with an AP within the same ESS.

+A non-AP STA movement from being associated with one AP in one ESS to become a non-AP MLD that is reassociated with an AP MLD with the same ESS.

+A fast ML transition is a ML transition that establishes the state necessary for data connectivity before the reassociation rather than after the reassociation.

 The FT protocol provides a mechanism for a STA to perform a BSS transition between access points (APs) in a robust security network (RSN) or when quality-of-service (QoS) admission control is enabled in the ESS.

+The over-the-air FT protocol also provides a mechanism for a non-AP MLD to perform a ML transition in a robust security network (RSN).

 The different association services support the different categories of mobility.